appellod/example-serverless-application/README.md

 NODE_ENV=prod npm start
 ```
 **express/**
 Contains all the API's routes.
+Also contains API documentation.

 **mongoose/**
 Contains the Mongoose models.
 By default only a User model is included.